 - White aprons for nappy change and bodily fluids.

 - White gloves for nappy change and bodily fluids.

 - Blue aprons for food handling.

 - Blue gloves for food handling.

 - Shoe covers.

-- Masks if needed.

 What are risk assessments and what risk assessments are completed?
 Who is responsible for risk assessments?